bioinformatics-ca/EPI_2021/module4_lab.md

 * At the bottom of the grid, click on the button "Correlate datasets".

 * You will see that tracks seem to correlate nicely, with activator marks clustering together and repressor marks forming another group.
-You can zoom out the view at the upper right corner of the popup.
+You can zoom out the view with the buttons at the lower right corner of the popup.

 <img src="https://raw.githubusercontent.com/bioinformaticsdotca/Epigenomics_2018/master/img/module4_2018_portal_clusteringPerMark.png" alt="Region" width="750" />